All ronwillemsphoto.com images are © Ron Willems

 Profile: Ron Willems, ARPS, AFIAP, FPSNZ, AAPS

-Ron Willems lives in Christchurch, New Zealand.
+Ron Willems lives in Nelson, New Zealand, having spent most of his photography life in Christchurch.
 Deriving his income from other sources, for him photography is an unpaid passion which started in his pre-teen years and developed rapidly.

 He became the youngest person in the world to be awarded his Associateship of the Royal Photographic Society of Great Britain at the age of twenty.
 Three years later he became only the fourth person in the world to gain his Fellowship of the Photographic Society of New Zealand.
 This was for his imaginative experimental photography, a passion he still pursues actively today.
 Later he was awarded the honour of Artist of the International Federation of Photographic Art for his extensive international successes.
 More recently he was awarded his Fellowship of the Australian Photographic Society for his creative work in digital photography.

 He is regarded by many as New Zealand's most talented colour transparency photographer of all time, being the only person to have won the New Zealand Robinson Cup for an exceptional transparency image six times over a period of 30 years.
 He also gained numerous national and international awards in the medium.

 Currently he shoots all his photography with a Nikon D7500, and Nikkor lenses from 10mm-500mm.
 His digital work is either shown as projected images or produced as prints.
 In the past all his film work was shot using a Nikon F100 and Kodak transparency film and when not shown as slides, they are scanned on a Nikon Coolscan IV for printing or digital manipulation.
 While currently doing all his experimental work on the computer via Photoshop, his earlier experimental work was all done in the darkroom using film up to 4x5 inches to get high quality results.